 "If anyone is bothered by the situation in the Gaza Strip and wants to transfer medical supplies there, they can respect our guidelines and go through to the Ashdod port," Lt.
 Gen. Gabi Ashkenazi said Tuesday, according to the IDF.
 "We will inspect them, and if we can we will transfer them in."

 Ashkenazi added, "It is important that we maintain this right and we cannot let the Gaza Strip turn into an Iranian port."

 Israeli Prime Minister Benjamin Netanyahu announced this month Israel's plans to ease its blockade of Gaza, a step commended by major powers and brushed off by Palestinian leaders.

-Palestinian officials said the steps were an improvement but called for the blockade to be completely lifted and the Israeli occupation ended.
+Palestinian officials said the steps were an improvement but urged that the blockade be completely lifted and the Israeli siege ended.

 Israel said its troops were attacked with knives, metal poles and other objects on one of the boats; the boat's passengers said they were fired upon without provocation.